 Sustainable consumerism is on the rise and it's coming fast.
-If I look at my 'sustainability at home' efforts and building this sustainable living blog from the beginning of the year to now, my head is spinning.
+If I look at my "sustainability at home" efforts and building this sustainable living blog from the beginning of the year to now, my head is spinning.
 When the pandemic hit and everyone was adjusting to our new way of living it seemed that environmentalism and sustainability had taken the backseat, but now it's back in full swing and stronger than ever.
 The demand for environmentally and sustainably products has never been greater.
-Needless to say I am overjoyed to witness this sustainable living movement.
+I am overjoyed to witness this sustainable living movement.

 Environmental stressors such as air pollution, soil depletion, contaminated drinking water etc. weaken our immune systems, create chronic diseases (endocrine disorders, cancer, diabetes, to name a few) and kill people.
 Our linear economy is very much responsible for that, which extracts, turns resources into products and then disposes of them.
 This cycle is called “take-make-waste".

 The big corporation mentality "to maximize short term profits" at all cost can't be justified for that.
 We need to do something about it!
 It's clear that governments and nonprofits alone can’t solve our most challenging problems.
 Consumers and businesses alike have to roll up their sleeves to build a more inclusive and sustainable economy.

 The great news is that there are companies and brands out there, who are making a difference in the world.
 Certified B Corporations, in short B Corps, are accelerating that global culture shift to redefine success in business.They use profits and growth as a means to a greater end: to reduce inequality, lower poverty levels, create a healthier environment, stronger communities, and jobs with purpose.
 To identify a B Corp, look for this certification label on packaging.